jackyzha0/jackyzha0.github.io/content/thoughts/intellectual property.md

 	4. The right to perform the work in public
 	5. The right to produce new works derived from the copyrighted work

+#### Software
+Copyright protects the original expression of an idea, not the idea itself

+Copyright usually protects the executable program, not the source program.
+Typically, the source code to a program is confidential, in other words, a trade secret of the enterprise that developed it.

+Patent-holding companies aggressively use the courts to enforce their patent rights; these companies are sometimes referred to by their detractors as patent trolls.
+The *Williamson v.
+Citrix Online* decision sets a precedent for other courts to strike down software patents that are determined to be “too broad and indefinite”

 ## Limits to IP Protection
 There is a tension between the need to reward the creators of intellectual property by giving them exclusive rights to their ideas and the need to disseminate these ideas as widely as possible.